GC

 Diary

 Auto Mode's append-only log of observations from each goal iteration.
-Used to carry context across scheduled runs without reloading everything.
+Carries context across scheduled runs without reloading everything.

 Automation and scheduling